University of California: Freshmen

+As of 2026 the San Francisco Chronicle defines "competitive UCs" as UCLA, Berkeley, Irvine, Davis, Santa Barbara, and San Diego, with UCLA and Berkeley the most selective.
+Santa Cruz, Riverside, and Merced are the least selective.
+In 2015, all UC-eligible students rejected by their campus of choice were redirected to UC Merced, which is now the only campus that has space for all qualified applicants.

 UCLA School of Law is one of the top ranked law schools in the United States.

 The old undergraduate admissions were conducted on a two-phase basis.
 In the first phase, students were admitted based solely on academic achievement.
 This accounted for between 50 and 75% of the admissions.
 In the second phase, the university conducted a "comprehensive review" of the student's achievements, including extracurricular activities, essay, family history, and life challenges, to admit the remainder.
 Students who did not qualify for regular admission were "admitted by exception"; in 2002, approximately 2% of newly admitted undergraduates were admitted by exception.

 The process for determining admissions varies.
-At some campuses, such as Santa Barbara and Santa Cruz, a point system is used to weight grade point average, SAT Reasoning or ACT scores, and SAT Subject scores, while at San Diego, Berkeley, and Los Angeles, academic achievement is examined in the context of the school and the surrounding community, known as a holistic review.
+At some campuses, such as Santa Barbara and Santa Cruz, a point system is used to weight grade point average, SAT Reasoning or ACT scores, and SAT Subject scores, while at San Diego, Berkeley, and UCLA, academic achievement is examined in the context of the school and the surrounding community, known as a holistic review.

 Race, gender, national origin, and ethnicity were not used as UC admission criteria due to the passing of Proposition 209.
 This information was collected for statistical purposes.

 Eligibility in the Local Context, commonly referred to as ELC, is met by applicants ranked in the top 9% of their high school class in terms of performance on an 11-unit pattern of UC-approved high school courses.
 Beginning with fall 2007 applicants, ELC also requires a UC-calculated GPA of at least 3.0.
 Fully eligible ELC students are guaranteed a spot at one of UC's undergraduate campuses, though not necessarily at their first-choice campus or even to a campus to which they applied.

 In 2021, the University of California freshmen class was its most diverse and largest ever, with 84,223 students.
 Latinos were the largest group at 37%; Asian Americans at 34%; white non-Hispanics at 20%; African-Americans at 5%; and 4% composed of American Indians, Pacific Islanders or those who declined to state their race or ethnicity.